afrid0315/aws-azure-devops-interview_questions/managerial-round.md

 #### Let's say you create a website.
 Just for example, right?
 It's your own website, where you know you put in details about your life and stuff.
 And it's hosted on, let's say www yourname.com.
 Write your name means that can.com That's fine.
 So when you pick that you get a response.
 We have been in this from your own laptop or computer whatever you use, right?
 It means okay connectivity is there however you want to communicate to your website on a specific port.
 For example, let the port number be 8080 How would you check connectivity with your website on port 8080 Like what one would use?

-#### the command you will use to check both connectivity.
-To check port is open or not.

-Operating system questions:

-1. What to do if laptop is hanging a lot?

-2. How to fix a slow computer?

-3. What is RAM ?
-What is a thread ?
-What is a Pthread ?

-4. Can CPU goes beyond 100%?

-5. How to install and use a software which need more space than the available space in your system ?

-7. Difference between buffer and cache.

-10. Explain deadlock?
-How can we prevent it?
-Explain semaphores in layman language?

-13. Explain different page replacement algorithm, and which is the most efficient?

-14. Can round-robin be pre-emptive?

-15. What is Active directory ?

-17. What is Bash?
-How would you explain Bash/PowerShell to a non-technical person?

-19. How do you access root?

-22. where are the USB drivers installed in Linux

-27. Managing system services and background processes

-28. How to view logs in windows?

-29. Which directory are log files stored?

-30. A user says that whenever they try to use the system, it keeps rebooting, what could be the cause of this?
-How would you go about trying to find out what's causing the issue?

-33. A client's system/server is having bad performance, what could potentially be causing this?
-How would you go about trying to find out the cause of this problem?

-36. If I have to run a management script in my system at a particular time each day, how will I proceed?
-What exactly goes inside cron jobs scripts?

  Computer Network questions
-1. OSI model with complete details and protocols on each layer.

 2. Transmission of messages between layers

-3. Difference between router, switch.

 4. How is a hub, a router, and a switch different from each other?
 Explain in terms of broadcast domain.

-5. What is a Broadcast Domain?

 6. What is the difference between Bandwidth, Delay and Latency?

-7. Flow/error control.

 8. TCP/IP,BGP.